stablekernel/aqueduct/source/docs/tour.md

 }
 ```

-Read the configuration file identified by an `ApplicationConfiguration`:
+Read the configuration file identified by an `ApplicationOptions`:

 ```dart
 import 'package:aqueduct/aqueduct.dart';